This was an interview with the late Gary Halbert. A few weeks later, we did a follow-up call. So be sure to go listen to that one, too.

-Each call is about two hours long and cut into 30-minute segments to download quicker.
+The recording is about two hours long and split into 30-minute segments.
+(As broadband wasn't fully adopted yet, the split was to help with downloads.)
 You can listen to each part, download the MP3s, or read the transcripts below.
-To listen to other calls:

 - John Carlton and Michel Fortin

 - Gary Halbert and Michel Fortin – Call #2

 Michel: Hey, Gary, welcome.
 Well folks, we're gonna have a great call tonight.
 I think it's going to be one of the calls that I would do, I'd be on if I was just an asserting copywriter because what we're going to do tonight is talk about some of the most effective strategies, some of the most pressing questions that you have about writing an effective copy itself.